ivadomed/utilities/README.md

 # Templates

-Repository containing utility scripts for handling various aspects in a DL model training pipeline.
+Repository containing utility scripts for handling various aspects in a DL model training pipeline:
+- Conversion to BIDS format